apache/druid/docs/content/operations/basic-cluster-tuning.md

 The Broker heap requirements scale based on the number of segments in the cluster, and the total data size of the segments.

 The heap size will vary based on data size and usage patterns, but 4G to 8G is a good starting point for a small or medium cluster.
 For a rough estimate of memory requirements on the high end, very large clusters with a node count on the order of ~100 nodes may need Broker heaps of 30GB-60GB.

+If caching is enabled on the Broker, the cache is stored on heap, sized by `druid.cache.sizeInBytes`.

 #### Direct Memory Sizing